 Client Services - firstname.lastname@example.org

-Lindsay provides general and specific information, guidance and counseling about the Credentialling process, requirements, policies and application process to all potential and current program applicants.
+Lindsay provides general and specific information, guidance and counseling about the Credentialling process, requirements, policies, application process and bridging opportunities to all potential and current Credentialling applicants.

 Credentialling Program - email@example.com